zaidmohammed7/Emotion-Detector/README.md

 - Error handling to manage invalid inputs.
 - Static code analysis for PEP 8 compliance.

+## Important Notice:
+The external URL used for emotion detection in this project is currently disabled, as it was part of the course.
+Therefore, the service that was previously available at the following URL: https://sn-watson-emotion.labs.skills.network/v1/watson.runtime.nlp.v1/NlpService/EmotionPredict is no longer accessible.

+### What You Can Do:
+- Feel free to explore and adapt the code to fit other emotion detection tools or APIs.
+- Change the URL located in the EmotionDetection/emotion_detection.py file to an alternate service

 ## Skills Demonstrated

 - **Emotion Detection:** Implemented an emotion detection system using the Watson NLP API to process and analyze text input.